dotnet/roslyn/docs/features/refout.md

 The `Csc` task will support a new output, called `OutputRefAssembly`, which parallels the existing `OutputAssembly`.
 Both of those basically map to the `/refout` command-line parameter.

 An additional task, called `CopyRefAssembly`, will be provided along with the existing `Csc` task.
 It takes a `SourcePath` and a `DestinationPath` and generally copies the file from the source over to the destination.
-But if it can determine that the contents of those two files match, then the destination file is left untouched.
+But if it can determine that the contents of those two files match (by comparing their MVIDs, see details below), then the destination file is left untouched.

 ### CodeAnalysis APIs
 It is already possible to produce metadata-only assemblies by using `EmitOptions.EmitMetadataOnly`, which is used in IDE scenarios with cross-language dependencies.
 The compiler will be updated to honour the `EmitOptions.IncludePrivateMembers` flag as well.
 When combined with `EmitMetadataOnly` or a `metadataPeStream` in `Emit`, a ref assembly will be produced.
-The diagnostic check for emitting methods lacking a body (`void M();`) will be moved from declaration diagnostics to regular diagnostics, so that code will successfully emit with `EmitMetadataOnly`.
+The diagnostic check for emitting methods lacking a body (`void M();`) will be filtered from declaration diagnostics, so that code will successfully emit with `EmitMetadataOnly`.
 Later on, the `EmitOptions.TolerateErrors` flag will allow emitting error types as well.
+`Emit` is also modified to produce a new PE section called ".mvid" containing a copy of the MVID, when producing ref assemblies.
+This makes it easy for `CopyRefAssembly` to extract and compare MVIDs from ref assemblies.

 Going back to the 4 driving scenarios:
 1. For a regular compilation, `EmitMetadataOnly` is left to `false` and no `metadataPeStream` is passed into `Emit`.